Frutisoft/orchard/docs/resources/README.md

 - DevOps and reliability engineering
 - Security hardening practices

-They serve as reference material for ensuring Frutisoft follows production-ready development practices appropriate for a learning project with professional standards.
+They serve as reference material for ensuring Frutisoft follows production-ready development practices appropriate for a passion project with professional standards.

 ---